 This and the mean would typically be reported as such 7.43 ± 0.97

 In clinical trials, participants are often recruited nonrandomly but are assigned to groups via random assignment.
 This random allocation allows us to make inferences about those treatment differences (Kempthorne, 1977; Senn & Auclair, 1990).
 So if the difference between the intervention group and the control group is 7.43 generic units, then we are justified in reporting the standard error (an analytic statistic) as 7.43 ± 0.97.

 However, let’s say in a similar scenario (randomized controlled trial) that the intervention group after 12 weeks has an average of 7.43 generic units.
-Not a difference between the intervention group and the control group, but rather, an average of 7.43 generic units.
+Not a difference between the intervention group and the control group, but rather, an average of 7.43 generic units for the intervention group itself.
 The control group has an average of yy generic units.
-If we reported the average of the intervention group as 7.43 ± 0.97, this would be incorrect.
+If we reported the average of the intervention group as 7.43 ± 0.97 (same numbers we calculated above), this would be incorrect.

 It is appropriate to report an analytic statistic when there is some form of randomization involved to justify it.
 In clinical trials, where the focus is on the treatment differences, it would be appropriate to report the standard error for the differences but not the group averages themselves because there is no random sampling involved.
 Thus, we cannot make inferences from those group averages.

 “For inferences to be drawn about averages (rather than differences) it is necessary to make the strong assumption of random sampling; this requires survey validity.
 In short, the analysis of clinical trials should estimate treatment differences.”
 (Senn & Auclair, 1990)

 In this scenario, it would make sense to report the group average with a descriptive statistic such as the standard deviation: 7.43 (2.57).